CodeOnYT/DiceRoller/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [BSD 2-Clause License] License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-* Email: support@bluetext.in
+* Email: bluetextin@gmail.com

 ## Social Media